Updated on June 30th, 2021 by Nikolaos Sismanis

-Shopify is Lone Pine Capital’s largest holding, comprising 9.4% of the total value of its portfolio.
-The stake was initiated last year, at prices between $195 and $328.
-Although this is a relatively new stake, the stock has more than tripled since the initiation of the stake, now standing at $1,160.
+Shopify is Lone Pine Capital’s largest holding, comprising 8.0% of the total value of its portfolio.
+The stake was initiated in 2019, at prices between $195 and $328, with the stock having delivered multi-bagger returns since, now standing at $1473.

 Shopify provides a cloud-based commerce platform, which enables merchants to adapt to the e-commerce era.
 The company obviously benefits from a secular trend, which has decades ahead to run, namely the shift of consumers from brick-and-mortar purchases to online purchases.
 The pandemic has caused this long-term trend to accelerate at an enormous pace.

 As a result, Shopify saw its revenues grow by 85.6% YoY in 2020.
 Due to the company’s recurring revenues, accelerated growth, and positive catalysts surrounding e-commerce, the stock is currently trading a forward price/sales of 39, one of the highest valuation multiples in the industry.